The

 Chromebooks (CB) are laptop computers that use the Google Chrome Operating System.
 It is an OS that allow users to do basic things like surfing the internet, banking, gaming, viewing media and using office applications in a web browser, although you can also install many of the same Android apps similar to those that you might have on your phone.
 Being web-based you do need an internet connection, although you can work offline with the right apps.
 You can save documents to your Chromebook disk drive to edit when offline and download movies to watch at any time.
 If you need to use the CB away from your internet connection, you can use your mobile phone as an internet connection.

-While you can do all of the above with a Windows laptop, including installing apps, you're likely to need one with higher specifications and more expensive than a CB.
+a Windows laptop, including installing apps, you're likely to need one with

 What do you want to do with your Chromebook?